Ridesharing Driver

 An even worse end to tip baiting would be if Uber stopped including tips in the estimated payout.
 You can’t get baited if the tip info isn’t there in the first place!

-In the bad old days, drivers only saw the base payout from Uber and got no up front tip information at all.
+In the past, drivers only saw the base payout from Uber and didn’t see any upfront tip information at all.
 It’s always better to get as much info as possible before you accept an order, so it’s best if Uber continues to share estimated tips.

 The OBVIOUS solution here is for uber to track the Tip Bait.